-- a.
-Place of Public Accommodation.
-Means a facility operated by a private entity whose operations affect commerce and fall within at least one of the following categories: "Part 36.104 (6).......professional office of a health care provider, hospital......" - b.
+- b.
 Qualified vs. Certified Interpreters.
 Title III requires a doctor's office to provide auxiliary aids and services to patients who are deaf or hard of hearing.
 This may require the use of an interpreter.
-The revised rules defines a qualified interpreter in the following terms: "Qualified interpreter means an interpreter who, via a video remote interpreting (VRI) service or an onsite appearance, is able to interpret effectively, accurately, and impartially, both receptively and expressively, using any necessary specialized vocabulary.
+The revised rules define a qualified interpreter in the following terms: "Qualified interpreter means an interpreter who, via a video remote interpreting (VRI) service or an onsite appearance, is able to interpret effectively, accurately, and impartially, both receptively and expressively, using any necessary specialized vocabulary.
 Qualified interpreters include, for example, sign language interpreters, oral transliterators [sic] and cued-language transliterators [sic]

-The law does not mention the word "certified" when referring to interpreters; only the "qualified" word is used and this is the key term to understand the scope of auxiliary service that a medical practice is required to offer.
+The law does not mention the word "certified" when referring to interpreters; only the "qualified" word is used, and this is the key term to understand the scope of auxiliary service that a medical practice is required to offer.
 Providers are not obligated to make available certified sign language interpreters while caring for deaf patients; if the interpreter offered by the practice is capable of communicating effectively, then the requirement has been met.

 Providers can prove this fact by documenting previous encounters in which the same interpreter was able to communicate effectively and accurately with deaf patients.
 Requiring medical practitioners to provide "certified" or "especially trained" interpreters, could be construed as imposing an extraordinary burden in the operations of the facility, and this is specifically forbidden in the law.
-Proper documentation of all the steps taken to comply with the law is paramount, should any legal or malpractice dispute arises.
+Proper documentation of all the steps taken to comply with the law is paramount, should any legal or malpractice dispute arise.

 c.
 Effective Communication.
 Section 36.303, paragraph (c) of the title III makes clear reference to the concept of "effective communication", allowing the medical practitioner - not the disabled patient -to be the ultimate judge in deciding what means of auxiliary aids is considered appropriate to attain an effective communication.
-Such decision should be based on mutual discussion and agreement, and at no point should be imposed to the patient.
+Such decision should be based on mutual discussion and agreement, and at no point should be imposed on the patient.
 Walk-in deaf patients should not expect to be seen with a qualified interpreter immediately; providers can re-schedule the encounter, unless it is an emergency; in such case, any method provided to obtain an effective communication is considered valid, even the use of minors as interpreters if they are family members, or the use of written/printed materials.

 d.
 Undue Burden.
-Several factors must be considered when determining if providing an auxiliary aid constitute an undue burden for the provider.
+Several factors must be considered when determining if providing an auxiliary aid constitutes an undue burden for the provider.
 Cost of the action, financial resources of the practitioner, effect on expenses and resources, composition and structure of workforce and workflows at the facility, are some of the issues to be evaluated.
-According to the representative of the Justice Department -ADA division, if a provider makes available and pays for a qualified interpreter to a deaf patient, and the patient does not cancel the appointment or simply does not show up repeatedly, this is considered an undue burden and the provider might refuse to see the patient again.
+According to the representative of the Justice Department -ADA division, if a provider makes available and pays for a qualified interpreter to a deaf patient, and the patient does not cancel the appointment or simply does not show up repeatedly, this is considered an undue burden, and the provider might refuse to see the patient again.